chinchalinchin/scrilla/README.md

 Keep in mind if using this method to store the API keys, the keys will be stored unencrypted in the local installation's <i>/data/common/</i> directory.
 The recommended method is storing the credentials in the environment.

-If no API keys are found through either of these methods, the application will not function properly.
+If no API keys are found through either of these methods, the application will raise an exception.

 ## Usage

+### Portfolio Optimization

-The following command will optimize a portfolio of consisting of *ALLY*, *BX*, *GLD*, *BTC* and *ETH* over the specified date range and save the result to a JSON file.
+The following command will optimize a portfolio of consisting of *ALLY*, *BX*, *GLD*, *BTC* and *ETH* over the specified date range and save the result to a JSON file,

 ```shell
 scrilla optimize-portfolio ALLY BX GLD BTC ETH \